ambro034/text_reuse/README.md

   - *old_year* is the column position for Statement #2 in the dataframe
   - *l* is the minimum n-gram length the function is observing (i.e., l = 2, two-word chucks)

+### Reuse Matching Functions

+#### text_over_time
+This is a function that returns pairs of statements from two lists or strings, to a new dataframe.
+This dataframe represents a best fit predicition of evolution overtime, first identifying exact matches between the two inputs offered, then looking for best matches (using jaccard similarity) positionally constrained by the sorrounding statements.
+The output represents the new statement, the added text, the reused test, the terminated text, and the old statement.
+For the added text, the reused test, the terminated text -- text is reported sequentially, so '[...]' are inserted where text is not sequentually relevent.
+The function also returns the word counts for each of the items identified above as well as the jaccard similarity calculation for each pair.

+    text_over_time(new_year,old_year,l,thresh):

+Where:
+  - *str1* is the first string of text passed to the function
+  - *str2* is the second string of text passed to the function
+  - *l* is the minimum n-gram length the function is observing (i.e., l = 2, two-word chucks)
+  - *thresh* is the minimum threshold for jaccard similarity calculations the function will consider when making matches

+#### text_only_over_time
+This is a function that returns pairs of statements from two lists or strings, to a new dataframe.
+This dataframe represents a best fit predicition of evolution overtime, first identifying exact matches between the two inputs offered, then looking for best matches (using jaccard similarity) positionally constrained by the sorrounding statements.
+The output represents the new statement, the added text, the reused test, the terminated text, and the old statement.
+For the added text, the reused test, the terminated text -- text is reported sequentially, so '[...]' are inserted where text is not sequentually relevent.

+    text_over_time(new_year,old_year,l,thresh):

+Where:
+  - *str1* is the first string of text passed to the function
+  - *str2* is the second string of text passed to the function
+  - *l* is the minimum n-gram length the function is observing (i.e., l = 2, two-word chucks)
+  - *thresh* is the minimum threshold for jaccard similarity calculations the function will consider when making matches

+#### merge_over_time
+Given that the above functions only offer comparisons between two iterations of the policy, this function flexible merges multiple datasets allowing for nonsymetrical additions and terminations over multiple iterations.
+The datasets passed to the function must have one overlapping iteration of the policy that can be used to bridge the two datasets.

+    merge_over_time(new_df,old_df):

+Where:
+  - *new_df* is the 'newer' comparison to passed to the function
+  - *old_df* is the 'older' comparison to passed to the function

 ### Data Construction